puppetlabs/puppet-docs/source/puppet/4.9/hiera_hierarchy.md

 Each **level** of the hierarchy tells Hiera how to access some kind of data source.
 In this example, every level configures the path to a YAML file on disk.
 (For more about different kinds of data sources, see [Configuring the built-in data backends][builtins] and [Overview of the backend functions system][backends].)

-## Interpolate variables for power
+## Most hierarchies interpolate variables

-Notice that most levels of this hierarchy are [interpolating variables][interpolate] into their configuration:
+Notice that most levels of this hierarchy [interpolate variables][interpolate] into their configuration:

 ``` yaml
     path: "os/%{facts.os.family}.yaml"